lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Padding (P).
 Extra bits that may be appended by SCHC to a Data Unit that it passes to the underlying Layer 2 for transmission.
   SCHC itself operates on bits, not bytes, and does not have any alignment prerequisite.
 See {{Padding}}.

 * Retransmission Timer.
-A timer used by the SCHC Fragment sender during an on-going SCHC Fragmented packet transmission to detect possible link errors when waiting for a possible incoming SCHC ACK.
+A timer used by the SCHC Fragment sender during an on-going fragmented SCHC Packet transmission to detect possible link errors when waiting for a possible incoming SCHC ACK.

 * Rule: A set of header field values.